US 183 Frontage Roads

 • Environmental.
 Reducing emissions with fewer idling vehicles queued at the existing seven signalized intersections.

-• Future planning.
+• Future Planning.
 Allowing the city of Cedar Park more flexibility to align future development and improvements with city transportation and master plans.

 Timeline